Second-wave feminism: Overview outside the United States

 In 1967, at the International Alliance of Women Congress held in London, delegates were made aware of an initiative by the UN Commission on the Status of Women to study and evaluate the situation of women in their countries.
 Many organizations and NGOs like the Association of Business and Professional Women, Soroptimists Clubs, as well as teaching and nursing associations developed committees in response to the initiative to prepare evaluations on the conditions of women and urge their governments to establish National Commissions on the Status of Women.

 In Turkey and Israel, second-wave feminism began in the 1980s.

+Australia

+The Regatta Hotel protest in 1965 that challenged the ban on women being served drinks in public bars in Queensland marked the beginning of second wave feminist action in Brisbane and gained significant media coverage.
+Kay Saunders notes, "when you use the term ‘‘second wave’’ it actually started in Brisbane."
+In 1970 the law was changed to allow women to be served drinks in public bars in Queensland.